Imado30/PathoLens/ReadMe.md

 We would like to express our heartfelt gratitude to the following individuals for their invaluable support and guidance throughout the development of this project:

-- **Professor XY**: For offering the project group and providing us with the opportunity to explore this innovative topic.
+- **Professor Stephan Jonas**: For offering the project group and providing us with the opportunity to explore this innovative topic.
 - **Taylor**: A developer of the `niivue` library, for his technical JavaScript support and prompt assistance.
-- **Lenart**: For being an incredible resource, always available to help with technical challenges and domain-related questions.
+- **Lennart**: For being an incredible resource, always available to help with technical challenges and domain-related questions.
 - **Amelia**: Our dedicated manager, whose background in psychology provided us with invaluable insights on improving the user-friendliness of our platform.
 Her thoughtful suggestions and feedback greatly helped us in the design- and structering process.

 Your contributions and encouragement have been instrumental in making this project a success.
 Thank you!